Reading Level Assessment Tools

 • Free Reading Speed Test: “Quickly determine your reading speed and comprehension using themed and leveled reading comprehension tests.”

 • Pioneer Valley Books: Leveled Reading Assessment: “Our simple tool provides an online opportunity to assess your students’ reading level….
 The Leveled Reading Assessment (LRA) is designed to help teachers select books at the appropriate reading level that will help their students grow as readers and thinkers.
-This assessment is designed for students reading Kindergarten through Grade 7; however, it can also be used with older students who may be struggling to learn to read at a certain level.
-This assessment can be used in conjunction with other comprehensive assessments or to monitor student progress.”
+This assessment is designed for students reading Kindergarten through Grade 7; however, it can also be used with older students who may be struggling to learn to read at a certain level.”

 • Schonell Reading Test: The Schonell Reading Test determines reading age, not reading grade level.
-Students read a list of words and get one point for each word correctly pronounced.
-The reading age is then determined by a formula based on the number of words correct.
+Students read a list of words and get one point for each word they correctly pronounce.
+Then determine the reading age by a formula based on the number of words correct.

 Reading Level Assessment Resources